karthikziffer/karthikziffer.github.io/_posts/2026-06-06-prompt-evolution.md

 ## Results

-A sample size of [1828 prompts](https://raw.githubusercontent.com/f/prompts.chat/main/PROMPTS.md) is taken for the evaluation of the framework to determine if these prompts can be represented within this decomposed role or task entities, responsibility or actions entities, and rules and constraints.
+A sample size of [1828 prompts](https://raw.githubusercontent.com/f/prompts.chat/main/PROMPTS.md) is taken for the evaluation of the framework to determine if these prompts can be represented with this framework with role or task entities, responsibility or actions entities, and rules and constraints.

 First result shows on the sample prompts, what percentage has their roles, tasks, responsibilities, actions, and rules or constraints.